Rules For LLC: Everything You Need to Know

 Aside from this, the other main rule to keep in mind pertaining to federal taxes is that LLC owners are considered being self-employed and thus must pay self-employment taxes, which cover Medicare and Social security, the amount of which is not withheld from their paychecks as it would be if they were regular employees.
 The current self-employment tax rate is 15.3%.

 Rules for LLC State Taxation

 On the state level, some states may levy additional taxes against an LLC based on its income.
 For example, in California, LLCs making more than $250,000 annually must pay a tax ranging from $900 to $11,000, based on their income level above that threshold.
 Some states may also impose an annual, non-income related tax known as a franchise tax, annual registration fee, or renewal fee.
 The average amount for this is $100.

 Other LLC Rules

 Other LLC rules not related to creation and taxation that one should keep in mind include:

-- LLCs that offer professional services, such as the services of lawyers, doctors, and accountants, must ber known as PLLCs limited liability companies.
+- LLCs that offer professional services, such as the services of lawyers, doctors, and accountants, must be known as PLLCs limited liability companies.

-- Some businesses types, like insurance companies, cannot operate as LLCs.
+- Some business types, like insurance companies, cannot operate as LLCs.

-- LLCs must specify how long they will operate for in most states.
-Usually the maximum is between 30 and 40 years.
+- LLCs must specify how long they will operate in most states.
+Usually, the maximum is between 30 and 40 years.